Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 ### 1.2 Strategic Goals

 1. **User Success Rate**: Enable 1,000+ SaaS launches with 30% achieving initial user adoption and revenue
-2. **Platform Adoption**: Reach 10,000 active users with 8% conversion to paid subscriptions
+2. **Platform Adoption**: Reach 10,000 active users with 8% conversion to paid subscriptions (Build tier at $50 or Scale tier at $7/month or $70/year)
+3. **Tier Distribution**: Maintain a healthy distribution of 70% Explore free tier, 20% Build tier (one-time), and 10% Scale tier (subscription) users
-3. **Framework Optimization**: Refine the 5-day process to achieve 70%+ completion rate and establish proprietary methodology
+4. **Framework Optimization**: Refine the 5-day process to achieve 70%+ completion rate and establish proprietary methodology

 ### 1.3 Market Positioning